-MEI, the theoretical basis for the intervention, is aimed to increase adherence to HIV medication and improve retention in HIV care and other services; as well as to facilitate well-being and guality of life and provide continuous monitoring and follow-up of client status in the program.
-MEI or Motivational Enhancement Therapy is one of the National Registry of Evidence-Based Programs and Practices (NREPP https://www.nrepp.samhsa.gov/Legacy/ViewIntervention.aspx?id=347) and a well-established substance abuse treatment program that has shown effectiveness for racial and ethnic minorities and for different types of problems (e.g., alcohol and drug abuse, smoking, diabetes management, and hypertension) at various treatment and non-treatment settings.10 The theoretical rationale for MEI is that mobilizing motivation for change is a key for addressing substance abuse and other health problems.
+MEI, the theoretical basis for the intervention, is aimed to increase adherence to HIV medication and improve retention in HIV care and other services; as well as to facilitate well-being and quality of life and provide continuous monitoring and follow-up of client status in the program.
+MEI or Motivational Enhancement Therapy is one of the National Registry of Evidence-Based Programs and Practices (NREP) and well-established substance abuse treatment program that has shown effectiveness for racial and ethnic minorities and for different types of problems (e.g., alcohol and drug abuse, smoking, diabetes management, and hypertension) at various treatment and non-treatment settings.10 The theoretical rationale for MEI is that mobilizing motivation for change is a key for addressing substance abuse and other health problems.
 Research studies have shown that the individual level of motivation is a strong predictor of reduction and cessation of substance use and of maintenance of abstinence.
 Motivation-enhancing techniques, such as motivational interviewing,11 are associated with increased participation and retention in treatment and treatment outcomes, such as reduction and abstinence and better social adjustment.^{12,13,14,15,16} MEI is a client-centered therapy building a therapeutic relationship between clinicians and clients with respect for clients' autonomy and self-efficacy and empowerment.
-MEI has been mainly used for substance abuse treatment, however recently MEI has been utilized for substance use and HIV risk reduction, HIV
+MEI has been mainly used for substance abuse treatment, however recently MEI has been utilized for substance use and HIV risk